BrandonBorg/map-sandbox/README.md

 - `/app` Vite + React frontend used to render maps and test interface ideas
 - `/geoparquet-tile-server` Python service for ingesting source data and serving vector tiles
-- `/source-data` Source datasets used for experimentation
+- `/source-data` Data to be parsed and loaded into datalakes

 ## Experiments / Projects